Book 2 - Part 4: Binding Evil - Chapter One

 “Anyway guys, it’s our day to shine, with or without the president’s recognition on Monday the twenty-fourth.

-“If I see any of you guys on the twenty-fifth, that means we still have our jobs.
+“If I see any of you guys on the twenty-fifth, which means we still have our jobs.
 Now, get out there and be safe, and keep our streets safe.”

 As everyone left the room, Ed looked at her and said, “Glad you mentioned that date.
 I was going to ask if you wanted to up it a week because of what’s coming.”